This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Word Of Warning With Treats

 Rabbits are also stubborn critters when they want something.
 Like humans, they can not live off of candy.
-If they get a taste for a particular food that they will only get small amounts of they can essentially get addicted to it only eat the treat and not their own food.
+If they get a taste for a particular food that they will only get small amounts of they can essentially get addicted to it.
+Causing them to only eat the treat and not their own food.

 - Apples (best to remove seeds),

 - Banana Peels (or the whole thing but I eat the banana and they get the peel)